Ethkoh/Notes/datacamp_sql.md

 ### Dealing with violations
-ON DELETE...
+ON DELETE:
-...NO ACTION: Throw an error
+.
+NO ACTION: Throw an error
-...CASCADE: Delete all referencing records ...RESTRICT: Throw an error
+.
+CASCADE: Delete all referencing records
+.
+RESTRICT: Throw an error
-...SET NULL: Set the referencing column to NULL
+.
+SET NULL: Set the referencing column to NULL
-...SET DEFAULT: Set the referencing column to its default value
+.
+SET DEFAULT: Set the referencing column to its default value.only works if default value specified

-option 1 (default):
+option 1 (default delete no action is automatically append to foreign key):
 ```
 CREATE TABLE a (
 id integer PRIMARY KEY,